 Cleveland Clinic is located within five minutes of downtown, 10 – 15 minutes from the eastern suburbs and 20 – 30 minutes from most western suburbs (includes airport).
 Cleveland represents a city that is growing and is an exciting area for young professionals to live.
 Cleveland has the largest performing arts center in the world outside of New York City.
 We are fortunate to have University Circle with several museums within walking distance of each other, including the Cleveland Museum of Art.
 Cleveland is the home of The Rock and Roll Hall of Fame and Museum.
 The well-known Cleveland Orchestra plays at Severance Hall, which is located only one mile from Cleveland Clinic.
 We have one of the best park systems in the countries National Park & Recreation Association.
 Cleveland Browns ‘Fans’ are #1 in pro football and Progressive Field is ranked the #3 ball park in major league baseball.

-Cleveland Clinic was ranked among the best in the Nation (#4), U.S. News and World Report.
+Cleveland Clinic was ranked No. 2 in the nation U.S. News and World Report.